Gartner: Operations

 Gartner is a research and advisory firm with three business segments: research, conferences, and consulting.

-As of December 2024, Gartner has over 21,000 employees globally and operates in 90 countries and territories.
-It is headquartered in Stamford, Connecticut.
+Headquartered in Stamford, Connecticut, Gartner maintains an extensive global office network tailored toward technology research and executive advisory services.
+As of 2026, the company's permanent workforce numbers approximately 20,000 worldwide, with its largest operational footprint concentrated in the United States, where it employs roughly 9,500 professionals across its headquarters and domestic hubs in Arlington, Dallas, San Jose, and Fort Myers.
+Internationally, its primary operational hub is located in India, where it supports a workforce of approximately 3,400 professionals anchored by its largest single global facility in Gurugram (DLF Cyber Park), alongside its registered national headquarters in Mumbai (Bandra Kurla Complex) and secondary technology centers in Bengaluru, Chennai, and Hyderabad.
+Within Europe and the Americas, Gartner supports its regional pipelines with around 2,500 employees in the United Kingdom based out of London and Egham, roughly 860 professionals in Spain operating primarily from Madrid and Barcelona, and an estimated 350 personnel in Canada centered at its national headquarters in Toronto and regional offices in Ottawa.
+The company further expands its international market intelligence through prominent metropolitan divisions situated in Munich, Paris, Amsterdam, Sydney, Tokyo, Singapore, and São Paulo.
 Gene A. Hall is the chief executive officer.

 Gartner is a publicly traded company listed on the S&P 500.

 History

 1980s

 Gideon Gartner and David Stein founded Gartner, Inc. in 1979 to provide IT industry research and analysis to businesses buying and selling computer hardware.
 Gideon Gartner had previously worked at IBM, and his new firm specialized in information about IBM and its products.

 Gartner's reports were often delivered as a one-pager containing only high-level insights.
 Gartner analysts developed the Magic Quadrant visual framework of placing companies within defined market quadrants during the early 1980s and began to integrate the methodology into their presentations and later reports.
 By 1983, the firm employed 80 research analysts and generated $8 million in revenue.

 In 1985, Gartner's brokerage and investment division separated from the firm to become a wholly owned subsidiary called Gartner Securities.
 Two years later, the name was changed to SoundView Financial Group, which eventually operated as SoundView Technology Group.

 In July 1986, Gartner rebranded as Gartner Group and became a publicly traded company.
 In January 1987, Gartner Group acquired another technology research firm, the Cupertino-based Infocorp.
 That same year Gartner reported $25 million in sales and $1.9 million in earnings.

 The U.K.-based Saatchi & Saatchi acquired Gartner Group in 1988.